2.b) Reasoning and thoughts

 A second stage of the decision-making models, or a generation of will, is the evaluation of a goal requiring a decision using reasoning and thoughts.
 There will be a combination of logical processes and memory.

 As commented on in previous sections, the information verification method is one of the methods used in decision-making processes; the functionality of the neuronal networks allows for considerable flexibility in the application of the different variants of this method.

 Usually, billions of neurons are involved in carrying out the decision-making process.

-Although the analysis of the procedure has two steps for expository reasons; nothing prevents the two steps from being produced simultaneously in some instances.
+Although the analysis of the procedure has two steps for expository reasons, nothing prevents the two steps from being simultaneous in some instances.
 Neuroscience postulates the cognitive and other mixed processes, such as emotions, are very flexible and variable in their structure and specific development.

 Emotions or even in independent contexts can also act as vices of will.

 It is possible that our brain never ceases, at least while we are conscious.
 It seems to have a line of pending reasoning and thoughts so that, when one ends, immediately another one appears according to its urgency or any other criteria.